 Terra cotta grey pottery, Han Dynasty, found in China in 1990s.
 Beautiful “Hu” form; matte finish, with earth encrustation; authentic.
 14.5” h.
 12.5” w.

 This pottery vase is In the form of the “Hu”, inspired by the late Chu bronzes.
 They were sweeping and massive, with a globular body and straight-sided conical feet.
 The very simple decoration of the example shown is characteristic — fillets in relief and two jutting masks reminiscent of bronze handles on Chu vessels.
 The mask is a druid head and is supposed to chase off evil spirits.

 This terra cotta pottery piece was formed by hand and fired at a high temperature.
-It is an authentic tomb relic found when China opened to the outside world in the 1990s.
+It has a mottled look of old age and is a certifiable piece of relic.
+It was found in Beijing when China opened to the outside world in the 1990s.